Serbian Armed Forces: History

 Serbia's independence and growing influence threatened neighboring Austria-Hungary which led to the Bosnian crisis of 1908–09.
 Consequently, from 1901, all Serbian males between the ages of 21 and 46 became liable for general mobilization.
 Following the assassination of Archduke Franz Ferdinand of Austria in June 1914, Austria-Hungary implicated Serbians and declared war on Serbia (July 1914), which marked the beginning of the First World War of 1914–1918.
 Serbian forces repelled three consecutive invasions by Austria in 1914, securing the first major victories of the war for the Allies, but were eventually overwhelmed by the combined forces of the Central Powers (October–November 1915) and forced to retreat through Albania (1915–1916) to the Greek island of Corfu (1915–1916).

-Serbian military activity after World War I took place in the context of various Yugoslav armies until the break-up of Yugoslavia in the 1990s and the restoration of Serbia as an independent state in 2006.
+Serbian military activity after World War I took place in the context of various Yugoslav armies until the breakup of Yugoslavia in the 1990s and the restoration of Serbia as an independent state in 2006.